 When it comes to an amazing pet, nothing compares to a dog.
 You likely care for a dog already, or are considering adopting one, as you have located this article.
 This article has all the great hints you need to make dog ownership a blast, although it isn’t easy to take care of a dog.

 Start training your dog as soon as you bring them home.
 Create a vocabulary list that all your family members will use to command the dog and stick to it.
 If the same words are not used to give them directions, dogs can become confused.
 The dog will see “get over here” and “come” as two different commands.

 Your dog has teeth just like you, so it makes sense that he needs proper dental care.
 Invest in a dog brush and toothbrush his teeth often.
 Simply allowing the vet to do it at his regular checkups is not enough.
 You can also purchase treats that are specifically meant to help with your pet’s teeth.

 Consider puppy training classes for your young pet.
 Puppies are eager to learn, and a class is a wonderful atmosphere to let them do so in.
 Classes are also often cheaper than individual lessons.
 This will teach your pup essential behavioral skills and allow the two of you bonding time too.

 Dog training requires you to be consistent.
 Once you decide you want to establish a rule for your dog, do not make any exceptions.
 Make sure everyone at home helps you enforce the rule and encourage your guests not to let your dog jump on them or to not acknowledge your dog when it barks.

-Look into taking a training course together if you’ve just got a dog.
+If you’ve just got a dog, look into taking a training course together.
 A well-trained dog who responds properly to commands is a happy dog.
 You will be happier with him, too.
 Regardless of the age of your dog, he can be trained.